 5. Can I bring in any photo or design to get tattooed?

-If it's your own design or photo, or one designed for you then yes!
+If it's your own design or photo, or one designed specifically for you then yes!
 Please do!
-Some changes may need to be made to improve its tattooability.
-If it's a tattoo someone else has then I will design a unique version for you.
-Likewise I will not tattoo anyone else with the same tattoo I've made for you.
+Some changes may need to be made to improve its tattoo-ability.
+If it's a tattoo someone else has then we will design a unique version for you.

 Probably.
 There are some design limits, and you will usually have to go larger and often in colour.
-It will also require layering in at least a couple sessions.
+Occasionally your tattoo may need to be lightened using laser removal, and that’s best decided in a consultation!

 8. Do you do free touch ups?